GRACE President Kimberly Desotell

 The Board of Trustees provides ongoing governance of the GRACE school system under the direction of the Board of Directors.

 - Treasurer: Gerry Faller

 Meeting Schedule: Every other month throughout the academic year, August through June.

-This committee is dedicated to assuring quality educational programs based upon standards, benchmarks and grade level expectations.
-Within the committee’s work is the effort to assure that the school’s Catholic identity comes across with Catholic faith and practices integrated in the curriculum across all content and co-curricular areas.
+These two committees are dedicated to assuring quality educational programs based upon standards, benchmarks and grade-level expectations.
+Within the committees’ work are the efforts to assure that the schools’ Catholic Identity comes across with Catholic faith and practices integrated in the curriculum across all content and co-curricular areas.

-This committee commits to establishing a budget that is as efficient and effective as possible in consideration of tuition, parish subsidy and third-source funding.
-Likewise, the committee dedicates itself to providing quality facilities for teaching and learning so all educators and children experience a teaching-learning environment that is inviting and safe.
+This committee is committed to establishing a budget that is as efficient and effective as possible in consideration of tuition, parish subsidy and third-source funding.

 Human Resources Committee

-This committee shall establish procedures to attract, develop and retain qualified employees and volunteers for the school system.
-The committee shall establish personnel policies and procedures.
-The committee shall establish methods and procedures for compensation, benefits, compliance and personnel development.
+This committee establishes and maintains procedures to attract, develop and retain qualified employees and volunteers for the school system.
+The committee also establishes and maintains personnel policies and procedures such as those related to compensation, benefits, compliance and personnel development.